-- ensuring when awarding contracts that health and safety is included in specifications; and contract conditions taking into account both statutory and MAT requirements; - Preserving, developing, promoting and maintaining the MAT's health and safety management system. - Promoting a positive health and safety culture - Ensuring adequate resources are made available to implement successful health and safety • management and to conform to all relevant health and safety statutes. - Ensuring health and safety matters will be considered and accounted for when making organisational decisions. - Ensuring that individual schools comply with this Policy. - Ensuring health and safety performance is measured and reviewed and that the Board is provided with regular health and safety reports and updates, to enable them to monitor and evaluate the effectiveness of the health and safety management systems.
+- ensuring when awarding contracts that health and safety is included in specifications; and contract conditions taking into account both statutory and MAT requirements; - Preserving, developing, promoting and maintaining the MAT's health and safety management system. - Promoting a positive health and safety culture - Ensuring adequate resources are made available to implement successful health and safety management and to conform to all relevant health and safety statutes. - Ensuring health and safety matters will be considered and accounted for when making organisational decisions. - Ensuring that individual schools comply with this Policy. - Ensuring health and safety performance is measured and reviewed and that the Board is provided with regular health and safety reports and updates, to enable them to monitor and evaluate the effectiveness of the health and safety management systems.

-The CEO may delegate responsibilities to the Chair of a School Governing Committee, Estates Manager, Head of Education (Primary), Headteachers, or members of a School Leadership Team.
+The CEO may delegate responsibilities to the Chair of a School Governing Committee, Head of Estates, Head of Education (Primary), Headteachers, or members of a School Leadership Team.
 However, the Chair of the Board retains the overall accountability and responsibility (as this cannot be transferred).

-3.4 Estates Manager
+2.4 Head of Estates

-The Estates Manger will support the CEO by co-ordinating the day-to-day health and safety management for the MAT at the strategic level.
+The Head of Estates will support the CEO by co-ordinating the day-to-day health and safety management for the MAT at the strategic level.
 They will be the primary direct link to the Health and Safety Consultancy for MAT.
 They will ascertain specialist advice in relation to health and safety as necessary.

-The Estates Manager will;
+The Head of Estates will;

-- Visibly support the MAT's health and safety arrangements, work with trade union and employee health and safety representatives and ensure that the Head of Primaries, headteachers and central office managers have made their staff aware of, and accountable for, their specific health and safety responsibilities and duties; - Support the CEO by ensuring the health and safety policy, procedures, action plan and risk management programme is implemented as an integral part of business, operational planning and service delivery; - Ensure any RIDDOR incidents are reporting to the HSE in a timely manner, review reports and statistics, and utilise information on trends and patterns; - Arrange health and safety monitoring and audits as required; - Make the CEO aware of necessary resources required to achieve health and safety compliance; - Ensure that MAT procedures for the selection and monitoring of contractors are in place and meet the requirements of the MAT's policy as well as any statutory or regulatory requirements; - Ensure that the schools within the MAT have access to competent health and safety advice.
+- Visibly support the MAT's health and safety arrangements, work with trade union and employee health and safety representatives and ensure that the Deputy CEO, headteachers and central office managers have made their staff aware of, and accountable for, their specific health and safety responsibilities and duties; - Support the CEO by ensuring the health and safety policy, procedures, action plan and risk management programme is implemented as an integral part of business, operational planning and service delivery; - Ensure any RIDDOR incidents are reported to the HSE in a timely manner, review reports and statistics, and utilise information on trends and patterns; - Arrange health and safety monitoring and audits as required; - Make the CEO aware of necessary resources required to achieve health and safety compliance; - Ensure that MAT procedures for the selection and monitoring of contractors are in place and meet the requirements of the MAT's policy as well as any statutory or regulatory requirements; - Ensure that the schools within the MAT have access to competent health and safety advice.

-3.5 School Governing Committee
+2.5 Local Governor Committee

-Collectively and individually each School governing committee is responsible for:
+Collectively and individually each local governor committee is responsible for: